 Ryan White funds are used only as a payor of last resort, when no other source of payment exists.

-- Patients who are eligible for Ryan White funding will be referred to a Medical Case Manager throught the Center of Excellence Staff.
+- Patients who are eligible for Ryan White funding will be referred to a Medical Case Manager through the Center of Excellence Staff.

 - HIV/AIDS Drug Assistance Program (HDAP & Medical Services Program)

 - Housing Opportunities for People with AIDS (HOPWA)